 IP Transit allows your network traffic to connect to other network providers and to the larger internet.
 StrataCore will help to source IP Transit services that provide the reliability, scalability and performance that your business demands.
-It is important to know the features and benefits to look for in an IP Transit service provider.

 1. International Internet Backbone – A highly interconnected, expansive IP footprint that spans primary exchange points, customer and private peering ports, and major access and content networks throughout the world enables you to gain greater reach to more destinations, directly.
 The less hops your data must take over redundant paths and resilient network infrastructure to reach its destination, the quicker and more reliably the traffic will reach the intended consumer.
 High-performance international Internet backbones also eliminate latency, packet loss, jitter and chronic outage concerns.